OpenQDev/Contests/README.md

 **Rules on Pre-existing Work**

 Existing projects cannot be submitted; however, you are free to start working on them as soon as the contests begins.
-If you participated in a hackathon that OpenQ was also involved in and did not manage to submit your project, you can also do so via this format if the hackathon took place during the contest period.
+If you participated in a hackathon and did not manage to submit your project, you can also do so via this format if the hackathon took place during the contest period.

 No work should be done on your project before the contest starts.
-This applies to programming, asset creation, etc. Each hack entry will be judged solely on the quality of work done during the hackathon.
+This applies to programming, asset creation, etc. Each hack entry will be judged solely on the quality of work done during the contest.
 If a project or team is porting or continuing an existing project, you may enter but not be eligible for the price.